maxeema/spectora_interview_code_flutter/README.md

 > flutter run lib/challenge1/main.dart

-### Run(test) challenge2
+### Run challenge2
-Assuming that "challenge2" is about writing tests to the "challenge1" sources.
+Assuming that "challenge2" is about writing tests to the "challenge1" sources, its solution is located at "test/challenge1".

 To run the solution of the <b>challenge2</b> execute next command

 > flutter test test/challenge1